jbrukh/goavatar/README.md

-        Id          string `json:"id"`           // should be non-empty MessageType string `json:"message_type"` // should be "record" Record      bool   `json:"record"`       // start or stop recording Token       string `json:"token"`        // authentication token for upload }
+        Id          string `json:"id"`           // should be non-empty MessageType string `json:"message_type"` // should be "record" Record      bool   `json:"record"`       // start or stop recording }

+    // UploadMessage is used to trigger upload of a
+    // recorded resource available in the local repository. type UploadMessage struct {
+        Id          string `json:"id"`           // should be non-empty MessageType string `json:"message_type"` // should be "upload" Token       string `json:"token"`        // authentication token for upload ResourceId  string `json:"resource_id"`  // id of the resource to upload }

     // Base type for response messages.
     type Response struct {
-        Id          string `json:"id"`           // echo of your correlation id MessageType string `json:"message_type"` // will be one of {"info", connect", "record", "error"}
+        Id          string `json:"id"`           // echo of your correlation id MessageType string `json:"message_type"` // will be one of {"info", connect", "record", "upload", "error"}
         Success     bool   `json:"success"`      // whether or not the control message was successful Err         string `json:"err"`          // error text, if any }